hilja/file-batcher/README.md

 Type: `string`

-It's prepopulated with the current file, so use this param only if you want to delete another file, that isn't the one in the iteration.
+It’s prepopulated with the current file, so use this param only if you want to delete another file, that isn’t the one in the iteration.

 #### args.index